The Mortuary Collection: Segment 4: The Babysitter Murders

 One evening, Sam babysits for a child named Logan Kubler.
 She watches a horror movie as she cooks dinner but misses a news bulletin about an escaped patient from the local asylum.
 She then finds a strange man with a head wound in the house; not sure how he got in, Sam is uncertain about how to react until the phone rings and she hears an answering machine message about the escaped killer.
 This prompts her and the strange man to fight, the man charging upstairs to try to find Logan.
 After a series of encounters, the man tries to strangle Sam but she stops him by telling him he isn't a killer.
-She then throws the man down the stairs and drops a TV on his head, crushing it.
+Sobbing, he agrees and releases her, only for her to then throw him down the stairs and drop a TV on his head, crushing it.

-When Logan's parents - Dr. Kubler and his wife Debra - come home, they find the dead man and recognize him as the real Sam as the broken television reveals that the woman claiming to be Sam is in fact a child murderer called the Tooth Fairy Killer who cannibalizes children and takes their deciduous teeth as trinkets, and her real name is Charlotte Gibbons.
+When Logan's parents - Dr. Kubler and his wife Debra - come home, they find the dead man and recognize him as the real Sam as the broken television reveals that the woman claiming to be Sam is in fact the escaped patient, Charlotte Gibbons, a child murderer called the Boggy Bay Tooth Fairy who cannibalizes children and takes their deciduous teeth as trinkets.
 They soon find Logan's remains charred in the oven and scream in horror.

 Frame story, part 3

 As Charlotte finishes her story, she uses her buck knife to remove a tooth from Logan's remains, not having had the chance to do so when she killed him.
-She then stabs Montgomery in the stomach; however, Montgomery - who appears to bleed embalming fluid - simply laughs, telling her that the job is now hers.
-Charlotte attempts to escape the mortuary but finds herself unable to do so via a supernatural force that sends her back into the mortuary entrance.
-Montgomery corners her in the library and explains that he was never able to leave either, and her story is "only just beginning", as certain books fall from the shelves.
-The charred spirits of her child victims crawl out of the fallen library books and tear Charlotte apart.
+She then stabs Montgomery in the stomach, reaffirming her belief that bad people win in the real world.
+However, Montgomery - who appears to bleed embalming fluid - simply laughs, telling her that the job is now hers.
+Charlotte attempts to escape the mortuary, but finds herself unable to do so via a supernatural force that sends her back into the mortuary entrance.
+Montgomery corners her in the library and explains that he was never able to leave either, and how being trapped and cursed to be the house's mortician made him realize how stories remind people that one's actions have repercussions.

+Charlotte angrily declares that she decides how her story ends, but Montgomery replies that it is "just beginning" as certain books fall from the shelves.
+The charred spirits of her child victims crawl out of the fallen library books and tear Charlotte apart, also reclaiming the teeth she took from them.
 Montgomery sews Charlotte's body back together and replaces her blood with embalming fluid.
 Finally he finds himself able to leave the mortuary for the first time after several decades.
-However, after a moment in sunlight, he explodes into dust.
-Her body reanimates inside the mortuary and a final scene shows that Charlotte has now become the new mortician, as she tells a boy named Bill, who was earlier seen delivering newspapers, that she is about to start “making dinner.”
+However, after a moment in sunlight, he ages rapidly and explodes into dust.
+Charlotte's body reanimates inside the mortuary and a final scene shows that she has now become the new mortician, as she tells a boy named Bill, who was earlier seen delivering newspapers, that she is about to start “making dinner.”